 - A whole report from a single case of a judicial proceedings Or 5% whatever is greater

-How can I request a suitable item is scanned?
+How can I request a digital copy?

 What if the item I request to be scanned does not comply with the licence?

 We will investigate if we can gain permission directly from the publisher for the item to be made available digitally.

 What is the timescale for making items available?

 If the item is covered by the License and is available it will normally take 2 days.